 Our Porters: WILD YAK EXPEDITIONS has it, own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters’ rights and have high standards to make sure that they are treated well.
 We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses, and insurances.

 Your safety is of supreme concern while traveling with WILD YAK EXPEDITIONS.
 In case of emergency, the Group has a first aid kit with a four (4)-litre oxygen bottle with a mask and regulator.

 Our Trekking Guide is also equipped with communication means, only to be used in emergencies.
 WILD YAK EXPEDITIONS is associated with the rescue and national helicopter rescue airlines.

-In order to minimise risks, in particular during the crossing of the higher pass weather forecasts are provided to our Trekking Guide on a regularly basis.
+In order to minimize risks, in particular during the crossing of the higher pass weather forecasts are provided to our Trekking Guide on a regular basis.

 Depending on the difficulty of some itineraries, our local Team will secure the route using the necessary technical gear, if needed.